In a Nutshell:

 Adjustability & Comfort

-As we mentioned in the section above, the default seat to floor height is 20”, but the front wheels are also height adjustable.
-If you lower them, you can lower the seat to floor height to 18” if that’s a better fit for you but doing so comes with a caveat.
+As we mentioned in the section above, the default seat-to-floor height is 20”, but the front wheels are also height adjustable.
+If you lower them, you can lower the seat-to-floor height to 18” if that’s a better fit for you, but doing so comes with a caveat.

 By lowering the front wheels, you are sacrificing a bit in terms of handling.
-The front wheels are 8” in diameter, which is quite common in the industry.
-But, by lowering their height, you may find that the chair struggles over uneven outdoor terrain, and may even have difficulty moving over thick, plush carpet indoors.
+The front wheels are 8” in diameter, which is common in the industry.
+But, by lowering their height, you may find that the chair struggles over uneven outdoor terrain and may even have difficulty moving over thick, plush carpet indoors.
 Your mileage will vary here, so it pays to experiment to find the optimal configuration for you and how you plan on using the chair.

 A smaller image of Medline K4 Lightweight Wheelchair